-The decade is young but we’re going to start this conversation anyway.
+The decade only half over but we’re going to start this conversation anyway.
 As new winners are announced throughout the decade, I’ll add them here.
 If you are looking for more rounded conversations about winners, feel free to browse around the other decades.

 Just a quick note on my process: for me, these are fluid rankings.
 I reserve the right to revisit the winners and rethink their standing.
 The Academy is bound to stand by its selections but I am under no such obligation.